BusKill/buskill-app/docs/hardware_dev/storage.rst

 .. note::

-   You only need to do ths step once.
+   You only need to do this step once.
 If you've already downloaded, verified, and extracted the archive to your computer, then skip this step

-You should have already recieved:
+You should have already received:

 #.
 A download link to the "usbRoot" compressed archive and
 #.
 A SHA256 Hash for this file